Beverly Hills Holds Successful No Kings Rally

 The “No Kings” movement drew approximately 2,500 rallies nationwide, with each of the 50 states participating, and more than 7 million people came out to defend democracy.

-In coming days, it will be crucial that these attendees begin to take more action and continue to stress how important it is for friends and neighbors to join this movement to create a critical mass to oppose President Trump’s sending masked men into our major cities, targeting immigrant families, profiling and detaining people without warrants, threatening to overtake elections, and gutting healthcare, legal protections, education, and even the moral fiber of our government and the accountability its systems once provided.
+In coming days, it will be crucial that these attendees continue to take action and encourage friends and neighbors to join this movement to oppose President Trump’s sending masked men into our major cities, targeting immigrant families, profiling and detaining people without warrants, threatening to overtake elections, and gutting healthcare, legal protections, education, and even the moral fiber of our government and the accountability its systems once provided.